AxelSuffrin/SAP-AI-Investment-Advisor/README.md

 Overview
 This project showcases a prototype application that simulates how financial institutions could use SAP's AI infrastructure to analyze client portfolios, market trends, and risk profiles to deliver tailored investment advice.
 It demonstrates the potential of generative AI in financial advisory services through a practical implementation.

-Important Note: This is a demonstration project intended for educational and portfolio purposes only.
-While SAP provides the underlying AI technologies and infrastructure that could support such applications, SAP does not offer ready-made investment advisory solutions for financial institutions to provide to their end customers.
-Financial advisory is highly regulated and would require significant customization based on regional regulations and firm-specific investment philosophies.

 Installation

 # Clone the repository